Instruments and Equipment

 Advanced/Professional:20120310-DSC_0407

-Also to be considered are the Yamaha CSVR and SEVR clarinets.
-These phenomenal clarinets have the same bore and undercutting as the Buffet R13 and R13 RC clarinets, respectively.
-I have played on both, and I would recommend these clarinets wholeheartedly to anyone, including some of the professionals I play with on a regular basis.
-I am currently playing my own Yamaha CSVR, which sounds incredibly warm and resonant with even intonation.
-It takes an impressive clarinet to convince me to switch from my customized Buffet R13 that I have played for 25 years.
+Also to be considered are the Yamaha CSVR, SEVR, and CSG-III clarinets.
+These phenomenal clarinets have the same bore and undercutting as the Buffet R13, R13 RC, and German clarinets, respectively.
+I have played on all three, and I would recommend these clarinets wholeheartedly to anyone.
+Some of the professionals I play with on a regular basis are also Yamaha players.
+I am currently playing my own Yamaha CSVR, which sounds incredibly warm and resonant with even intonation and a Yamaha CSG-IIIH A clarinet (the H is the Hamilton finish, which gives it gold-colored keys).
+It took an impressive clarinet to convince me to switch from my customized Buffet R13 clarinets that I played for 25 years, but I have zero regrets.

 The Yamahas tout a lower price tag and more consistent intonation than the R13 line while still maintaining the rich warmth and dark color for which the R13 line is known.